srp33/ExpressionAble/ShapeShifter/README.md

 If gzipResults is True, the file created should be gzipped.
 One way to do this is to export the file to a temporary file, and then gzip that file.
 To do this, you can create a `tempfile.NamedTemporaryFile(delete=False)`, write your data frame to that file path, close the temporary file, and then use `SSFile._gzip_results()` to gzip that temporary file to your desired file path.
-If I were writing to a MsgPack file, the code for this function might look like this:
+If I were writing to a MsgPack file, the code for this function might look like the example below.
+In your code, you would replace `df.to_msgpack` with a function or code you wrote that writes your data frame to your file type:
 ```python
 import tempfile
     def write_to_file(self, df, gzipResults=False, includeIndex=False, null='NA'):